 Cincinnati Children’s Hospital Medical CenterDuring the third year, residents will rotate for two months at the Cincinnati Children’s Hospital Medical Center (CCHMC).
 CCHMC will perform over 19,000 operations in a year, with 4,000 being in the general surgery category.
 During this rotation, the residents will have a heavy volume of surgery and extensive experience in the clinical management of patients undergoing a wide variety of surgical procedures.
 In addition to the operative experience, the resident will participate in the many conferences – grand rounds, x-ray, and morbidity and mortality.

-Shriner’s Hospital for Children, Cincinnati, OhioDuring the second year, residents will rotate for one month at the Shriner’s Hospital for Children.
-This institute is one of only three Pediatric Burn Units in the U.S. sponsored by the Shriner’s.
+University of Cincinnati Burn Unit, Cincinnati, OhioDuring the second year, residents will rotate for one month at the University Hospital Burn unit.
 During this rotation, the residents will take an active role in all aspects of management of the severely-burned patient.
 While on call, the resident is also responsible for the care of adult patients in the University Hospital Burn Unit.
 In addition, there is extensive experience with the principles of reconstructive and restorative surgery, as well as rehabilitation from severe burns.

 The Jewish Hospital — Mercy HealthThe Jewish Hospital — Mercy Health is a 200-bed, not-for-profit acute care facility.
 There are over 14,500 surgical operations performed annually in our 16+ operating, cystoscopy and endoscopy suites.
 It is estimated that the Emergency Department sees over 33,500 visits annually.
 The hospital offers specialty services in bone marrow transplantation, orthopaedics and minimally invasive surgery.
 The institution serves all patients in the surrounding area with a large Jewish population.